Licensing Guides

 There are many benefits you’ll see from getting your Arizona plumbing license:

-Most importantly, it is required by law in Arizona to be licensed through the state to legally perform any plumbing work.
+Most importantly, it is required by law in Arizona to be licensed through the state to legally perform plumbing work.

 A trade license is proof of your experience and skill.